go-monk/todo-rest-api-db/README.md

 **Source: [https://github.com/go-monk/todo-rest-api-db](https://github.com/go-monk/todo-rest-api-db)**

 This post builds on the [previous one](https://github.com/go-monk/todo-rest-api), where we created a simple REST API to manage an in-memory todo list.
 Keeping data in memory is fine for quick demos or tests, but real-world applications need to persist data so it survives server restarts.
-In this post, we’ll walk through how we added SQLite-based persistence to our todo API.
+In this post, we’ll walk through adding SQLite-based persistence to our todo API.

 ## The Problem: In-Memory Storage